yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

 ## 5 Security Considerations

-Implementers should consider the following security aspects:
+Implementers need to consider the following security issues when implementing:

+1. Key Management
-- Private keys corresponding to DIDs must be securely stored and protected from exposure.
-Additionally, establish a mechanism for periodic key rotation.
+- The private key corresponding to the DID **must** be properly kept and never leaked.
+Additionally, a regular refresh mechanism for private keys **should** be established.
+- Users **should** generate multiple DIDs, each with different roles and permissions, using different key pairs to achieve fine-grained access control.

+2. Anti-Attack Measures
-- Servers must track request nonces to prevent replay attacks.
+- The server **must** keep a record of the Nonce in requests to prevent replay attacks.
-- Servers must validate request timestamps to prevent time rollback attacks.
-Generally, the server's nonce cache duration should exceed the timestamp expiration period.
+- The server **must** check the timestamp in requests to prevent time rollback attacks.
+Generally, the server's nonce cache duration **should** be longer than the timestamp expiration duration.
-- When generating a Nonce, it is recommended to use a secure random number generator provided by the operating system, conforming to modern cryptographic security standards and norms.
-For instance, you can use the Python secrets module to generate secure random numbers.
+- When generating a Nonce, **must** use a secure random number generator provided by the operating system to meet modern cryptographic security standards and norms.
+For example, you can use a module like Python's `secrets` to generate secure random numbers.

+3. Transport Security
-- Servers should use DNS-over-HTTPS (DoH) protocol when retrieving DID documents to enhance security.
+- When retrieving DID documents, the server **should** use the DNS-over-HTTPS (DoH) protocol to enhance security.
-- Transport protocols must use HTTPS, and clients must strictly validate the server's CA certificate trustworthiness.
+- The transport protocol **must** use HTTPS, and clients **must** strictly verify whether the CA certificate of the other party is trustworthy.

+4. Token Security
-- Both client and server must securely manage Access Tokens and set appropriate expiration times.
+- Both client and server **must** properly keep the Access Token and **must** set a reasonable expiration time.
-- It is recommended to include additional security information in Access Tokens, such as client IP binding and User-Agent binding, to prevent token misuse.
+- **Should** include additional security information in the Access Token, such as client IP binding, User-Agent binding, etc., to prevent token abuse.
-- Users can generate multiple DIDs, each with different roles and permissions using different key pairs, to implement fine-grained access control.

 ## 6. Use Cases